datahackare/warz0ne/_posts/2020-10-03-Blackfield.md

 SeDelegateSessionUserImpersonatePrivilege               0:36 (0x0:0x24)
 ```

 If this is the case then maybe I can change password for some other users, according to <a href="https://malicious.link/post/2017/reset-ad-user-password-with-linux">mubix blog-post</a>.
-So I tried changing the password for the high privileged accounts,until I found that it worked on the audit2020 account:
+So I tried changing the password for the high privileged accounts, until I found that it worked on the audit2020 account:

 ```
 set userinfo2 audit2020 23 ‘TestTest123!’